Perodua Viva: Powertrain

-Fuel economy varies from 15.1 km/L (42.6 mpg (imp)) for the fully loaded 1 litre auto version to the very thrifty 18.7 km/L (54 mpg) for the basic 660 cc model.
+Fuel economy varies from 15.1 km/l (42.6 mpg) for EJ-VE automatic model, 17.5km/l (49.4mpg) for EJ-VE manual model, 17.4km/l (49.1mpg) for ED-VE.manual model & 18.7 km/L (52.8 mpg) for EF-VE manual model.
 For the 1 litre manual the 0–100 km/h time is about 12.8 seconds.
 The engine torque band is not particularly peaky and timing it takes to hit 70 km/h is good.
 It may be pushed to 130 km/h without much effort.
 However the engine drones at such speeds.
 Top speed is around 160 km/h.

 Export

 The Perodua Viva was exported to Sri Lanka, Brunei, Nepal, Mauritius and Singapore.

 In August 2008, the Perodua Viva was officially launched in Sri Lanka available with the same six variants as in the Malaysian market.

-Sold in Brunei, the Viva 660 BX variant was only sold between 2011-2013 with coloured bumpers, black coloured side mirrors, door handle and rear trunk license panel, 4 speakers with single din radio, remote key lock, ABS, 3 colours includes Glittering Silver, Ivory White and Ebony Black and 5-speed manual transmission only.
+Between 2010 and 2014, Econ Motors Sdn Bhd (Perodua's then-distributor in Brunei) launched the Viva in the single BX variant, with the 660 cc engine and 5-speed manual.
+In Brunei, the Viva came with body-coloured bumpers, black mirror caps, radio player with two front speakers, remote key lock, and with available exterior colours of Ivory White, Ebony Black, or Glittering Silver.